Seventh-grader starts online shopping business

-FACTORYVILLE, Pa. — Once he came up with the idea, it took 12-year old Max Sandone of Factoryville four months to create and launch his e-commerce website.
+LACKAWANNA COUNTY, Pa. — Once he came up with the idea, it took 12-year old Max Sandone from Lackawanna County four months to create and launch his e-commerce website.

 Sandone's father works in technology and business, and he wanted to follow in his dad's footsteps.